getodk/web-forms/README.md

 - [xpath](/packages/xpath): XPath evaluator with ODK XForms extensions
 - [scenario](/packages/scenario): engine client used to express tests on forms

+#### Naming convention

+- Use `kebab-case` for folders, stylesheets, images, and JSON files.
+- Use `PascalCase` for all TypeScript and JavaScript code files.
+- Use the same name as the component or file being tested for test files, with a `.test.ts` suffix.
+  - Example: `InputText.test.ts`, `InitializeFormState.test.ts`

 ### Commit message

 Consider using [Conventional Commits](https://www.conventionalcommits.org/):